lydia-petersen/nutritional-planning/README.md

    npm run dev
    ```
 4. A local URL will appear.
 Click on it to access the program

+   Note: If the URL is something other than http://localhost:5173, copy it, add it to the origins list in main.py, and restart the program

 <p align="right">(<a href="#readme-top">back to top</a>)</p>